spiral/docs/framework/container.md

 }
 ```

-> Try to make sure that every class which uses SharedTrait declares and sets `container` property.
+> Try to make sure that every class which uses SharedTrait declares and sets `container` property so you can easily test it.

 To better understand how SharedTrait works let look at it source code which might look obvious: